5 Signs You Need Consumer-Centric Research to Improve Your Marketing Strategy

 Consumer-centric research in practice – Lavazza

 What we did: We sourced a CROWD of 100 consumers in 4 key cities to get a new understanding of their drivers, preferences and consumption habits.
 We then gave these urban consumers a series of MISSIONS to unpick all the different drinking occasions.
-Through a series of video and image capture diaries – we sought to understand what drinks were being consumed, where, with whom and most importantly why – the motivations or driver behind their consumption choices.
-With these “need states” defined we helped Lavazza optimise their early concept ideas and provide them with a winning idea for launch.
-The richness of the process was that it was the target consumers who helped optimise and improve in real times these ideas – to give us the confidence of success.
+Through a series of video and image capture diaries we sought to understand what drinks were being consumed, where, with whom and most importantly why.
+We sought motivations or drivers behind their consumption choices.
+We defined these “need states” to help Lavazza optimise their early concept ideas and provide them with a winning idea for launch.
+The richness of the process was that the target consumers who helped optimise and improve in real times these ideas – to give us the confidence of success.

 What was the key insight: We uncovered the specific driver behind the new proposition – the need for social downtime but through a refined moment.
-The need to create ritual and a sense of occasion was particularly strong for this new product – and you could only achieve that through a more nuanced multi-sensorial experience provided not only from the product, but the way it’s served, packaged and where it should be consumed.
+Ritual needed to be created and a sense of occasion was particularly strong for this new product.
+This was possible through a more nuanced multi-sensorial experience provided not only from the product, but the way it’s served, packaged and where it should be consumed.

 Why consumer-centric research is a must have?

-We now are in a world where consumers lead, and we follow.
-Knowing how to find your way in this new environment can help you get ahead of your competition but only if you have the guts to listen to feedback and the mindset to put it to good use – trust your consumers and don’t be afraid to involve, learn and optimise with them at the centre.
+Consumers lead and we follow.
+Knowing how to find your way in this new environment can help you get ahead of your competition but only if you have the guts to listen to feedback and the mindset to put it to good use.
+Trust your consumers and don’t be afraid to involve, learn and optimise with them at the centre.

 Catalyx helps brands beat your consumer’s expectations by getting their thoughts, behaviour and ideas into your organisation, fast.
-We work with many of the world’s leading brands, including Ariel, Pantene and Gillette.
-Get in touch to learn more about how we can help your business discover better brand-building solutions in days, not months.
+As a result, we work with many of the world’s leading brands, including Ariel, Pantene and Gillette.
+Finally, find out what we do to learn more about how we can help your business discover better brand-building solutions in days, not months.